-To remedy this, click the More actions button (3 vertical dots) and select Clear filters.
+Click the More button and select Clear filters.

 Clear all filters.

-In our example, there are 26 rows of data but only 11 are shown because P13 was specified in the datasource range.
-As a consequence, only 11 records (2 for the header & parameters row, 11 for the data) will only be displayed on your view even though the entire row is specified in the datasource range.
+In our example, there are 26 rows of data but only 11 are shown because P13 was specified in the data source range.
+As a result, only 13 rows will be referenced (two for the header and parameters row, and 11 for the dataset) and displayed on your view.

 Follow the prescribed format of entering the data range:

-3.)
-A significant number of records (rows) were hidden - intentionally or accidentally.
+3. A significant number of records (rows) were hidden

-Clear or remove all filters to reflect all the records on your view.
+Clear or remove all filters in the spreadsheet to show or display all of the records on your view.

-In our example, there are 26 rows of data but only 2 are shown because it’s currently filtered to show the category Spreadsheet under the Type column.
-As a consequence, only 2 records will only be displayed on your view even though the entire row is specified in the datasource range.
+In our example, there are 26 rows of data but only two are shown because it’s currently filtered to show the category Spreadsheet under column E (Type).
+As a result, only two records will display on your view even though the entire row is specified in the datasource range (A1:P).

-Never filter or hide row(s) of the datasource.
+Never filter or hide row(s) of the datasheet.